Leah M. King

 - C.B. is a 5th generation and lifelong Fort Worth resident.
-He joined Ellis & Tinsley, Inc. in 2006 as an Associate and was named Partner and Principal in 2013.
-He holds both Texas and Colorado Real Estate Brokers Licenses.
+He is a Partner and Principal at Ellis & Tinsley, Inc. He holds both Texas and Colorado Real Estate Brokers Licenses.
+C.B. takes his profession a step further investing his time into community development.
 C.B. has volunteered as a Livestock Department Superintendent at the Fort Worth Stock Show and Rodeo every winter and was appointed to its Board of Directors in 2021.
-He is a graduate of The University of Texas at Austin, a Texas Exes Alumnae Association member, and a commercial-rated pilot.
+He is a graduate of The University of Texas at Austin, serves on numerous local boards, and is a commercial-rated pilot.
 C.B. lives in Fort Worth with his wife and their two children.

 TRWD’s next at-large election will be held on May 6, 2023, to fill two, 4-year positions on its Board of Directors.
 Elections are held every two years.Elected Officers and Term Expiration can be found on the Board Biographies page.

 Applicants must meet the following qualifications, as provided under Texas Water Code section 51.072:

 - Resident of Texas

 - Own land subject to taxation by TRWD or be a qualified voter* in the district

 - Have reached an age of 18

 Accepted Applications for the May 6, 2023 Board of Directors Election:

 (applications are available by clicking on the candidate's name)

 - Notice of Deadline to File an Application for Place on the Ballot